Aloshi/EmulationStation/THEMES.md

 `<fastSelectColor>` - the hex color to use for the letter display on the Fast Select box.

+**WARNING:** the "box*" tags *WILL BE REMOVED* in future versions of EmulationStation.
+They have been replaced by a "nine patch" image that provides the (almost) the same functionality with less hassle.

 `<boxBackground>` - path to a background image file. ~ and . are expanded.

 `<boxBackgroundTiled />` - if present, the background will be tiled instead of stretched.